 There was a brief respite when the Conservatives put their former coalition partners to the sword in the 2015 general election, and Ed Davey lost his seat.
 Although we have never met I have come to like the man, and feel a curious ownership of him.
 However for me personally this Parliamentary defenestration was very good news.
 The Ed Davey mix-ups and misguided rants on Twitter dried up immediately.
 But then Theresa May launched her ill-fated 2017 election and Ed Davey MP was back.
 Back in the Commons, back in the news and back on my timeline, with a vengeance.

 Every time a Lib Dem leader has resigned, therefore, I have felt a cold wind of misgiving at the thought of what my life would be like if Ed Davey got the top job.
 And when Vince Cable announced his intention to resign a few months back, I really thought the game was up.
 Then Ed Davey revealed his intention to stand.
 This was not good, not least because the Lib Dems have so few MPs these days that for a while it seemed he was going to be the only candidate.
-They barely have anyone else to choose from and I was fast running out of human shields, most of the others having now actually done the job.
-The bullet with my name on it (almost literally) was finally to be loaded into the shotgun and blasted at my faltering career.
+I was fast running out of human shields, most of the others having now actually done the job.
+The bullet with my name on it (almost literally) was finally to be loaded into the political revolver and blasted at my faltering career.

 Step forward Jo Swinson, my knight in shining armour, a woman I now feel that I owe a considerable debt to and basically love.
 I was watching Question Time when she threw her towel into the ring live on TV, and I literally punched the air and yelled with delight.
 My youngest brother is a Lib Dem member, so I ordered him with all the authority of age and primogeniture not to vote for Ed Davey under any circumstances.
 Jo Swinson is bright and energetic, and it’s high time the Lib Dems had a female leader, so I felt confident.
 But Ed Davey fought a good campaign, we live in an age of political upsets, and as our joint day of destiny drew closer I felt a gnawing disquiet.